hadley/adv-r/Scoping.md

     #  x  y
     #  5 10

-Unlike some languages, R looks up at the values at run-time, not when the function is created:
+Lexical scoping is the rule that determines where values are looked for, not when.
+Unlike some languages, R looks up at the values at run-time, not when the function is created.
+This means results from a function can be different depending on objects outside its environment:

     x <- 15
     f()
     #  x  y
     # 15 10
+    x <- 20
+    f()
+    #  x  y
+    # 20 10

 If a name is defined inside a function, it will mask the top-level definition: